akmalfaditya/Bootcamp/Practice/Concurrency and Asynchrony/Asynchronous Programming/README.md

 # Asynchronous Programming in C#

-## 🎯 Learning Objectives
+## Learning Objectives

-Master the future of responsive applications!
 Asynchronous programming is essential for building scalable, responsive applications that can handle I/O operations, web requests, and long-running tasks without blocking the user interface or other operations.

-## 📚 What You'll Learn
+## What You'll Learn

 ### Core Concepts Covered: